Skip to content

 • Good: “Gentle wind blowing through hair, subtle head turn to the left, soft smile”

-• Less effective: “A portrait of a woman with brown hair” (the model already sees the image)
+• Less effective: “A portrait of a woman with brown hair”

 1. Adjust the prompt — add more specific details about what was wrong